inbravo/travel/june-2019/route.md

 	* Cross the Bhaga river over the bridge towards the right, take the right turn at the fork and the road again starts climbing
 7. **Tandi -> Keylong** [9 kms]
 	* Altitude at 10,100 ft but good road
+	* Keylong is the administrative center of the Lahaul and Spiti district in the Indian state of Himachal Pradesh
+	* Keylong faces the famous Kardang Monastery, the largest and most important monastery in Lahaul
 	* Can stay here or Jispa
 8. **Keylong -> Jispa** [22 kms]
 	* Altitude 10,860 ft, good road.
 Can stay here